SOLAR-group/APIARTy/README.md

 | 14 | SimFix           | Java     | https://github.com/xgdsmileboy/SimFix  | c2a5319      |

 ## Used bug benchmarks

+The following table lists the bug benchmarks used for creating our benchmark of API misuses, APIRepBench (found in the data folder).

 | # | Benchmark      | Language | # Projects | # Bugs | # API Misuses | # Final Projects | Link                                           |
 | - | -------------- | -------- | ----------:| ------:| -------------:| ----------------:| ---------------------------------------------  |